ViktorNikoloov/ViktorNikoloov/README.md

 ## Hello there! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">  <img width="85" height="25" src="https://visitor-badge.glitch.me/badge?page_id=ViktorNikoloov">
-### My name is Viktor and I have recently graduated as a **C#** developer at  [Software University](https://softuni.bg/) in Bulgaria.
+### My name is Viktor.
+I am junior .Net developer at [INDEAVR](https://indeavr.com/).
+I had graduated as a **C#** developer at  [Software University](https://softuni.bg/) in Bulgaria.
 At the moment I am continuing my education in **JavaScript** in order to improve my front-end skillset and become a Full-Stack developer.
 What is more, my next goal is to expand my knowledge even further and study intensively so that I can acquire skills in areas like Data Structures and Algorithms as soon as possible.
 And last but not least, I want to fulfill my biggest dream and find a job as a developer.

   <img height="130" align="left" src="https://github-readme-stats.vercel.app/api?username=ViktorNikoloov&count_private=true&theme=tokyonight&hide=issues&show_icons=true" />
   <img height="130" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ViktorNikoloov&layout=compact&theme=tokyonight" />